jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/02_Data_Cleaning/02_Data_Cleaning_Actions.md

 ### Validation of Standardized Admission Categories

-After grouping unplanned vs elective admissions in Step 02.5, we validated the distribution:
+After grouping unplanned vs elective admissions in sub-step 02.5, we validated the distribution:

 | Type_of_Admission_Std | Records |
 |----------------------|--------:|